Limited offer — lifetime access:$75$60

 2

 Download your icon from Unicorn Icons.
-Place the .riv file in an assets folder and register it in pubspec.yaml.
+Put the .riv in an assets folder and declare it in pubspec.yaml.

 YAML